valentinlauret/website2/content/authors/admin/_index.md

 #- Principal Investigators
 ---

-I'm doing my PhD at the [University of Montpellier](https://www.umontpellier.fr/en/), in the [CEFE - CNRS](https://www.cefe.cnrs.fr/en/) lab.
-Member of [Human-Animal Interaction group](https://human-animal-interactions.github.io/) and working with [Olivier Gimenez](https://oliviergimenez.github.io/) and MIRACETI.
+I'm a PhD student at the [University of Montpellier](https://www.umontpellier.fr/en/) supervised by [Olivier Gimenez](https://oliviergimenez.github.io/).
+I'm a member of [Human-Animal Interaction group](https://human-animal-interactions.github.io/) at the Center for Evolutionary and Functional Ecology ([CEFE - CNRS](https://www.cefe.cnrs.fr/en/)).

-My research focus on applied biodiversity conservation, with a particular interest in interdisciplinary approaches using statistical ecology and social sciences to work with managers and public policies.
+My research is on applied biodiversity conservation, with a particular interest in interdisciplinary approaches.
+I use statistical ecology and social sciences and collaborate with wildlife managers and stakeholders to inform public policies.

 Please, do not hesitate to [contact me](mailto:valentin.lauret@ens-lyon.fr) for any question or information ! :left_arrow: :postbox:

+_All the photos are my own_